Chapter 13 : Facts or Rumors

 He had spoken with several members of the Wizengamot concerning the rumor.
 “Could a person actually be a Phoenix?” he had asked each one.
 Each time he had gotten a firm “no”.
 So how could people still insist that Dumbledore was a Phoenix?

 He spoke with the Daily Prophet about running an article concerning what was known about Phoenixes.
-And the wizarding community still believed the rumor.
+Yet the wizarding community still believed the rumor.
 In fact, more people started believing the rumor.

 Finally, he admitted defeat.
 He had gathered his counselors together and told them “If they wish to believe Dumbledore a Phoenix, let them.”
 What else could he do?